shopware5/devdocs/source/developers-guide/shopware-5-upgrade-guide-for-developers/index.md

 * Added `Shopware\Bundle\SearchBundleDBAL\VariantHelper` which joins all variants for dbal search
 * Added smarty blocks `frontend_checkout_shipping_payment_core_button_top` and `frontend_checkout_shipping_payment_core_button_top` for shipping
 * Added new Interface for facet result template switch `Shopware\Bundle\SearchBundle\TemplateSwitchable`
+* Added `selecttree` and `combotree` config elements for plugins
+* Added backend configuration option for the newsletter to configure if a captcha is required to subscribe to the newsletter
+* Added two new Smarty blocks for menu and menu item overwrite possibility to the account sidebar
+* Added LiveReload mode for the default grunt which reloads your browser window automatically after the grunt compilation was successful
+* Added `nofollow` attribute to all links in the block `frontend_account_menu` since these links are now visible in the frontend if the account dropdown menu is activated
+* Added `type` parameter to `Shopware_Controllers_Widgets_Listing::productSliderAction` and `Shopware_Controllers_Widgets_Listing::productsAction` which allows to load product sliders or product boxes.
+* Added new search builder class `Shopware\Components\Model\SearchBuilder`
+* Added new search builder as `__construct` parameter in `Shopware\Bundle\AttributeBundle\Repository\Searcher\GenericSearcher`
+* Added new `FunctionNode` for IF-ELSE statements in ORM query builder
+* Added `/address` to robots.txt
+* Added snippet `DetailBuyActionAddName` in `snippets/frontend/detail/buy.ini`
+* Added `Shopware\Components\Template\Security` class for all requests.
+* Added whitelist for allowed php functions and php modifiers in smarty
+    * `template_security.php_modifiers`
+    * `template_security.php_functions`
+* Added new column `do_not_split` to table `s_search_fields`.
+Activate to store the values of this field as given into the search index.
+If not active, the default behaviour is used
+* Added new service `shopware_storefront.price_calculator` which calculates the product price.
+Was formerly a private method in `shopware_storefront.price_calculation_service`
+* Added service `shopware_media.extension_mapping` to provide a customizable whitelist for media file extensions and their type mapping
 * Changed theme path for new plugins from `/resources` into `/Resources`
 * Changed sorting of `Shopware.listing.FilterPanel` fields
 * Changed database column `s_articles_vote`.`answer_date` to allow `NULL` values